-Reporting to the Audit Committee on the management of the corporate risks was strengthened during 2016/17.
+Reporting to the Audit Committee on the management of the corporate risks was strengthened during 2016/17 and continued into 2017/18.

 A system of assurance reporting by Directors within arc21 continues to be in place and these signed assurance statements form part of the evidence to enable the sign off of the Annual Governance Statement by the Accounting Officer.